martincostello/dotnet-minimal-api-integration-testing/README.md

 Any feedback or issues can be added to the issues for this project in [GitHub](https://github.com/martincostello/dotnet-minimal-api-integration-testing/issues "Issues for this project on GitHub.com").

+## Acknowledgements

+Thanks to David Fowler ([@davidfowl](https://github.com/davidfowl)) from the ASP.NET Core team for helping out with resolving issues with Minimal Actions found from testing this sample with the ASP.NET Core 6 pre-releases!

 ## Repository

 The repository is hosted in